We are so happy to share our moist Almond Cake with Almond Cream Cheese Frosting recipe with you!

 Preheat the oven to 350F.

-Combine the Wet Ingredients Next, in another bowl, add the buttermilk, oil and almond extract.
+Combine the Wet Ingredients Next, in another bowl, add the buttermilk, vegetable oil and almond extract.
 Set aside.

 Bake at 350 Degrees for 25-30 minutes or until a toothpick inserted in the center comes out clean or with just few crumbs attached.
 Baking times can vary and so make sure to keep an eye on it during the final minutes.